-(b) The righteousness of God.
-Most of us are familiar with the righteousness that comes from right-living and keeping the rules, but Jesus introduced us to another kind of righteousness that comes from God (see entry for Matt.
+(b) The righteousness of God can be contrasted with manmade righteousness (see entry for Matt.
 6:33).
 Our righteousness will never qualify us for the kingdom of heaven (Matt.
-5:20), but anyone can receive the gift of God’s righteousness (see entry for Rom 5:17).
+5:20), but anyone, even the worst sinner, can receive the gift of God’s righteousness (see entry for Rom 5:17).

 Therefore, putting aside all filthiness and all that remains of wickedness, in humility receive the word implanted, which is able to save your souls.

 (a) Putting aside all filthiness.
 We put aside the old life, and put on the new self which has been created in the likeness of God in true righteousness and holiness (Eph.
 4:22–24).

 (b) Filthiness… wickedness.
 We lay aside anger, rage, malice, deceit, hypocrisy, enmity, hatred, drunkenness, immorality, bitterness, jealousy, envy, covetousness, slander, profanity, tantrums, etc. (e.g., Gal.
 5:19–21, Eph.
 4:31, Col. 3:8, 1 Pet.
 2:1).
 All these things proceed from a selfish and unregenerate heart (Mark 7:20–23).

 (c) Humility is the only attitude that can receive the grace of God (see entry for Jas.
 4:6).